 The custom 1950 Mercury driven by Cobretti in the film was a car actually owned by star Sylvester Stallone.
 The studio produced stunt doubles of the car for use in some of the action sequences, such as the jump from the second floor of the parking garage.

 Brian Thompson auditioned seven times for his role before he was hired.
 On his fourth audition he met Sylvester Stallone and both he and the director thought that Thompson was too nice to play the role of Nightslasher.
 But after a screen test he immediately got the job.
-Thompson repeatedly asked Stallone about his character Nightslasher, like how Stallone would want Thompson to play him, character's background, his reasons for doing what he's doing... but Stallone wasn't interested in explaining Thompson's character and he basically told him that he is evil because he is evil.
-In an unfortunate surprise for Thompson, when filming of the movie was finished, director George P. Cosmatos told Thompson for no reason - "You could have been good if you have listened to me."
+Thompson repeatedly asked Stallone about his character Nightslasher, like how Stallone would want Thompson to play him, character's background, his reasons for doing what he's doing, but Stallone wasn't interested in explaining Thompson's character and he basically told him that he is evil because he is evil.
+In an unfortunate surprise for Thompson, when filming of the movie was finished, director George P. Cosmatos told Thompson, "You could have been good if you had listened to me."